dogtail9/DocumentationMarkdownToHtml/README.md

 *The Documentation artifact is created for Build 20160303.1*

 ![](Media/013_ExploreArtifact.PNG)
-*Right click on the Test.html file an download it*
+*Download and open the Test.html file*

 ![](Media/014_BuildNumerAdded.PNG)
 *In the top right corner the html file is marked with the buildnumber 20160303.1*